Skip to content

 The awards are made available by the Agapé Center and are given to one current undergraduate student and one current employee at Messiah University, with a matching award given to an organization of each honoree's choice.

-Autumn has chosen Tree4Hope to receive a monetary gift
+Justine has chosen Bethesda Mission to receive a monetary gift.

-Tina has chosen Church World Service (CWS) to receive a monetary gift.
+Leanne has chosen Paxton Minstries to receive a monetary gift.